v801/go-port-scanner/README.md

 # go-port-scanner

 Simple TCP (for now) port scanner.
-Currently it only takes an upper port range value from user and scans TCP ports 1-[upperRange].
+Currently it only takes an upper port range value from user and scans TCP ports 1-[upperRange] on localhost.

 Project for learning some Go and PenTesting :jack_o_lantern: